Mandarin Rat Snake Facts

 Mandarin rat snakes possess a remarkable natural beauty.
 Unfortunately, these snakes rarely show their beauty: they are reclusive and don’t make good display animals.
 They usually hide all day and become active in the evening.

-They’re nonvenomous. even if their bright colors and diamond pattern may also look dangerous.
+The Mandarin rat snake is nonvenomous, even if its bright colors and diamond pattern may look dangerous.

 - Binomial name: Euprepiophis mandarinus

-This name was given by CANTOR in 1842 (Reference: The Reptile Database (http://reptile-database.reptarium.cz/species?genus=Euprepiophis&species=mandarinus)
+This name was given by CANTOR in 1842 according to The Reptile Database.

 - Coluber mandarinus given by CANTOR in 1842